capstone-ii-group-2/project/README.md

 ## Using the Kaggle dataset
+The dataset that comes with this project is the merged dataset, consisting of the Kaggle dataset and our own pictures.
+If you just want to use that dataset, you can skip this section.
 1. Download [this](https://www.kaggle.com/grassknoted/asl-alphabet) dataset
 2. Unzip the dataset
 3. Move both ```asl_alphabet_train``` and ```asl_alphabet_test``` into the ```training_datasets``` folder